Skip to content

 Termination reason

-To find out why, use -v (stands for --verbose) with dstack ps.
+To find out why a run terminated, use --verbose (or -v) with dstack ps.
 This will show the run's status and any failure reasons.

 If a run fails after provisioning with the termination reason INTERRUPTED_BY_NO_CAPACITY, it is likely that the run was using spot instances and was interrupted.
 To address this, you can either set the spot_policy to on-demand or specify the retry property.